bokeh/bokeh/sphinx/tutorial.rst

 Simple Script-based Plotting
 ============================

-To make a simple plot with bokeh, just make a small script containing the following::
+To make a simple plot with Bokeh, just make a small script containing the following::

     from bokeh.plotting import *